 In a traditional retail setting—whether brick-and-mortar or online—the business owner must maintain a warehouse full of inventory.
 When someone buys an item, the store itself handles the transaction and then ships that item directly to the consumer.

 With dropshipping, however, there’s no physical inventory to manage.
 When a customer makes a purchase, the store processes the order and transfers it to a third-party supplier, who then prepares the order and ships it out to the customer.
 The store owner only pays the supplier for an item when someone buys it; they’re not responsible for producing it, storing it, or shipping it themselves.

 For many entrepreneurs, the most significant benefit of dropshipping is that it allows you to start an online store quickly without owning any inventory.
 Since you don’t buy the product until after it’s sold (and after you’ve been paid), dropshipping can provide a healthy cash flow for minimal investment.

-Here are some other key benefits of dropshipping.
+Now that you know what dropshipping means, here are some other key benefits of dropshipping.